 Health records are maintained for every child in the school district.
-New York State Education Law requires physicals for every kindergartener, second grader and fourth grader.
+New York State Education Law requires physicals for every student in kindergarten, kindergartener, second grader and fourth grader.
 While it is preferred that your own physician complete the physical, the school physician will provide physicals for all children who do not have them.
 Immunization records (or the appropriate medical or religious exemptions) are also required for all students.

 Any treatments or medications administered at school, including over-the-counter products, require a prescription from your child’s doctor.
 An adult must deliver all medications to school in the original labeled container.
 Students may not transport medications.

 - Children must remain home for 24 hours after the last incident of vomiting, diarrhea or fever